oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 ##### Using environment variables in model files

 You can reference operator environment variables in model files.
-This includes any that you define yourself in your Domain YAML file, or the built-in `DOMAIN_UID` environment variable.
+This includes any that you define yourself in your Domain YAML file using `domain.spec.serverPod.env` or `domain.spec.adminServer.serverPod.env`, or the built-in `DOMAIN_UID` environment variable.

 For example, the `@@ENV:DOMAIN_UID@@` macro resolves to the current domain's domain UID.